JakeGinnivan/jakeginnivan.github.io/source/_posts/2014-05-15-simple-versioning-and-release-notes.md

 If you are using the `/allTags` switch, then GitReleaseNotes will *append* new issues to your release notes.
 Meaning all your modifications will *not be changed* and new closed issues will simply be appended!

 ## Summary
-That s it, I would love feedback on both of these projects.
+That's it, I would love feedback on both of these projects.
 I think they are massive time savers and I hope they save you some time!

 I said I would come back to Particular's release note generator which can be found at [https://github.com/Particular/GitHubReleaseNotes](https://github.com/Particular/GitHubReleaseNotes).
 It is much more strict and uses GitHub milestones and set tags to generate the release notes.
 Which allows high quality generated release notes.
 If you use GitHub milestones a lot for release planning, it might work better for you.
 Check it out.